ThomasOkoro/DM_Project_Google/README.md

 ## Results 🥇

-During the first weeks we abotained our first accuracy for our model classifier.
+During the first weeks we obtained our first accuracy for our model classifier.

 Our base rate = 0.57
-Our accuracy = 0.81
+Our accuracy = 0.809

 ## Acknowledgments